mitmedialab/opal_msgs/README.md

 ## OpalAction

-The OpalAction message is sent from a SAR opal game whenever actions occur in the game.
+The OpalAction message is sent from an Opal game whenever actions occur in the game.
 It's essentially a log message.
 It includes six fields:

 - action